farhiongit/Ctemplates/README.md

 ## Examples
 Look at examples in directory [`examples`](examples).

-`gol.c` is a naîve, slow and conventional implementation of the Conway's Game Of Life using lists, sets and maps.
+`gol.c` is a naïve, slow and conventional implementation (neither pattern recognition nor time compression, as in hashlife algorithm) of the Conway's Game Of Life using lists, sets and maps.

 ## Tests
 Lists, sets and maps functionnalities have been thoroughly tested as well as self-balancing algorithm.